 - Heat a large soup pot or Dutch oven over medium heat.

 - Add oil, ground turkey, onion, and bell pepper.
-Cook, crumbling meat until turkey is done and onion & bell peppers have softened, about 10 minutes.
+Cook, crumbling meat until turkey is done and onion and bell peppers have softened, about 10 minutes.

 - Add garlic.
 Stir for 30 seconds.

-- Add beans, salsa, water (or chicken broth), salt, pepper, and cumin.
+- Add beans, salsa, water (or chicken broth), cumin, salt, and pepper.
 Simmer, partially covered, for 15-20 minutes, stirring occasionally.

 - Serve soup into four bowls and serve with toppings, if desired